Pedestrian Upgrades for Bay Street, Double Bay

 How is this project funded?

-This project is wholly funded by a grant from the NSW Government’s Public Spaces Legacy Program and under the terms must be completed by December 2023.
+This project is wholly funded by a grant from the NSW Government’s Public Spaces Legacy Program.

-See the plan for the Bay Street pedestrian upgrades below:
+See the plan for stage one of the Bay Street pedestrian upgrades below:

 Click on the image for a larger version